Becoming A Club Member

 Beginning skaters are invited to enroll in our USFSA Learn To Skate program.
 Skating is a great sport for almost everyone.
 It is good exercise and helps to build muscles, stimulate your heart and improve coordination and balance.
 Our youngest skaters begin at the age of three; however, beginning skaters can be any age.
 We have an increasing number of teenagers and adults starting lessons each session.

-The Next Step - Joining Junior Club/WRFSC
+The Next Step - Joining Aspire (replacement program for Jr. Club)

 Skaters in Basic 1 and above may otherwise choose full membership in the Wisconsin Rapids Figure Skating Club.
 Students who join the WRFSC are eligible to skate during club ice times on Monday and Wednesday evenings and Friday, Saturday and Sunday mornings.
 This ice time provides more opportunities for skaters to expand their options in figure skating.
 Club contracts are emailed out and available on the website.
-Skaters that become a member of WRFSC most often hire a private coach and begin competing and testing.
+Skaters that become a member of WRFSC hire a private coach and begin competing and testing skills.

 Becoming a Member